Rent, Waiting Periods, Types of AccommodationRead out

 - apartment with shared kitchen (own shower and toilet)

-- doublet (single room in a shared apartment, where two people share one bathroom.
-The kitchen is shared by the entire WG residents.)
+- doublet (single room in a shared apartment where two people share one bathroom.
+The kitchen is shared by all the residents of the shared flat.)

 - studio apartment (own shower and toilet, own kitchen unit)